Philadelphia Police Officers Hit With Bricks, Molotov Cocktails, Vehicles Set On Fire As Looters Strike Across City

 PHILADELPHIA (CBS) — Philadelphia officials say police officers were hit with bricks and Molotov cocktails in West Philadelphia Sunday as violence took hold of the city for a second straight day.
 Several police vehicles were vandalized, looted and set on fire in the area of 52nd and Market Streets.

+Police sources tell CBS3 officers were woefully unprepared for the continuous waves of violence.
+Police do not normally talk about staffing for safety reasons, but sources tell CBS3 it is now an all-hands-on-deck scenario in the city.

-Philadelphia police say over 60 people have been arrested since noon today.
+Philadelphia police say 137 people have been arrested since noon Sunday, including 91 for code violation notices and 43 for looting.

 — Philadelphia Police (@PhillyPolice) June 1, 2020